Ethnocide: Usage

 As early as 1933, the lawyer Raphael Lemkin proposed that genocide had a cultural component, a component which he called "cultural genocide."
 The term has since acquired rhetorical value as a phrase that is used to protest against the destruction of cultural heritage.

 Proposed usage

 The drafters of the 1948 Genocide Convention considered the use of the term, but dropped it from their consideration.
-The legal definition of genocide is left unspecific about the exact nature in which genocide is done only that it is destruction with intent to destroy a racial, religious, ethnic or national group as such.
+The legal definition of genocide is left unspecific about the exact nature in which genocide is done, only stating that it is destruction with intent to destroy a racial, religious, ethnic or national group as such.

 Article 7 of a 1994 draft of the United Nations Declaration on the Rights of Indigenous Peoples uses the word "ethnocide" as well as the phrase "cultural genocide" but it does not define what they mean.
 The complete article reads as follows: